-The blue globe of Earth was clearly in sight now; a web of radar signals filled space, followed instantly by more accurate laser detectors once the rebels had been found.
-As soon as this happened the invading fleet broke radio silence and began searching and ranging as well.
-Figures and code symbols filled the displays.
+followed instantly by more accurate laser detectors once the rebels had been found.
+As soon as this happened the invading fleet broke radio silence and began searching and ranging as The blue globe of Earth was clearly in sight now; a web of radar signals filled space.
 "It could have been better for us," Skougaard said.
-"Then again it could have been a lot worse."

-Jan was silent as the Admiral called for course com-putations, estimates of closing speed, ranges, all of the mathematical details that were the essentials of space war.
+"Then again it could have been a lot se." worse."
+Jan was silent as the Admiral called for course computations, estimates of closing speed, ranges, all of the mathematical details that were the essentials of space war.
 He did not hurry, although thousands of miles passed while he considered his decision.
-Once made it was irrevocable-so it had to be right.
+Once made it was irrevocable -- so it had to be right.